-Why Credit Card Cash Advances Are So Expensive
+Why Credit Card Cash Advances Are so Expensive

-In addition to the cash advance fee, you'll also be charged an ATM fee, between $2 and $5, depending on which bank’s ATM you use.
+ATM Fees: In addition to the cash advance fee, you'll also be charged an ATM fee, between $2 and $5, depending on which bank’s ATM you use.
 The ATM operator and your credit card issuer may both charge an ATM fee.

-Cash advances almost always have a higher interest rate than the rate for purchases and even balance transfers.
+Higher Interest: Cash advances almost always have a higher interest rate than the rate for purchases and even balance transfers.
 Assuming you paid each balance within the same amount of time, you would pay more interest on a $500 cash advance than on a $500 plane ticket, for example.
 The longer it takes you to pay off a cash advance, the more interest you’ll accrue and, consequently have to pay.

 You Could Have a Bigger Cash Flow Problem

-People who take out cash advances are more likely to default on their credit card than people who do not.
+People who take out cash advances are more likely to default on their credit card debt than people who do not.
 That’s part of the reason that interest rates on cash advances are higher.
 It also means you’re at risk of falling behind on your credit card payments if you have to take out a cash advance.

 If you find that you’re frequently using cash advances to pay for things—especially essentials like groceries—it’s time to take a closer look at your budget and spending and make efforts to align the two.